-I am looking forward to contributing to and learning from the First Person Witness Council.
+I am looking forward to contributing to and learning from the First-Person Advocates' Initiatives Council.
 My sincere hope is that we can make a difference to those who are requesting MAID but being denied because of the wording of the current law.

 Reporter for the Advocacy Standing Committee, DWDC First Person Witness Council

 Sue McCaffrey is a retired lawyer; she and her husband - another retired lawyer - live in Toronto.
 Sue's professional career was predominantly in the corporate world, in governmental and regulatory bodies.
 At retirement, she was Vice President, General Counsel and Secretary to the Board of Legal Aid Ontario.